 How to increase capacity

 Turning clients away?
 What a great position to be in.
 Though this could limit your capacity ceiling and consequently constrain your turnover.
-So how can you keep saying ‘yes’ to clients, whilst still meeting your deliverables?
-You may want to look at increasing your capacity and an associate model could be the solution.
+So, how can you keep saying ‘yes’ to clients, whilst still meeting your deliverables?
+You may want to look at ways to increase capacity and an associate model could be the solution.

 When you make that important decision to start your own business, you are never sure how successful you will be.
 It’s a bit of a step into the unknown.
-You typically find that before you know it, you have more requests for your service than you ever imagined and it usually takes you by surprise.
+You typically find that before you know it, you have more requests for your service than you ever imagined, and it usually takes you by surprise.
 Suddenly you realise that you are totally unprepared.
 Furthermore, for a small business taking on employees can be costly.
-So what about an associate model?
+So, what about an associate model?
 Could increasing capacity really grow your business?
-What’s more, where do you start?
+What is more, where do you start?